Home / Blog / What is Hermes Agent? A plain-English explanation

 The infrastructure problem

-Hermes OS fills that gap by handling the server provisioning, Docker configuration, networking, SSL termination, monitoring, and backups.
-You sign up, paste your AI provider key, and get a running Hermes instance with a web dashboard.
-The gap between "I want this" and "I have this" goes from hours to minutes.
+Hermes OS fills that gap by handling server provisioning, Docker configuration, networking, SSL termination, monitoring, and backups.
+Sign up, paste your AI provider key, and get a running Hermes instance with a web dashboard.
+The gap between 'I want this' and 'I have this' goes from hours to minutes.

 Model agnosticism is worth noting